eliotn/p1xt-guide-implementation/thingsILearned.md

 6/20/2017
+Fun fact: superman 3 has tiny floating point as a plot point, also the error in the space program (legacy code example) was due to a conversion that was not valid.
-get_* library is from cs50 course scripts make (name of program) will do a default build command, without specific settings it is cc x.cc -o x
+You can expand a float point number to infinite digits, it shows how it is a fractional approximation in c.
+EX: %.59f remember %% to escape % in printf long long - 64 bit integer - %lld get_* library is from cs50 course scripts make (name of program) will do a default build command, without specific settings it is cc x.cc -o x